 - The optimal temperature should be between 65°F-75°F

 - Fresh parsley must be thinned out or transplanted when it reaches two to three inches high

 Parsley also loves sunlight.
 Other than your greenhouse, you can grow them in a sunny kitchen window.

-Add well-composted manure to the soil.
-Next, sow the seeds about a quarter of an inch deep.
-Sow seeds 6 inches apart in rows about a foot apart.
+To grow this herb in your lean-to greenhouse, prepare a patch of soil or use hanging pots or raised beds on slab bases.
+Add well-composted manure into the soil and sow the seeds approximately a quarter of an inch deep.
+Space the seeds 6 inches apart in rows about a foot apart.